Whitepaper

 1.1.
 The problem

-Deniable encryption addresses this gap by allowing a single ciphertext to decrypt to different plaintexts under different keys or auxiliary data, with no way for an adversary - even one with complete forensic access to the leaked artefacts - to determine which decryption produced the “real” plaintext.
-When the bytes leak, the adversary's recovered plaintext is, by construction, indistinguishable from a decoy.
-The concept was formalised by Canetti et al. (1997) and implemented in various forms by TrueCrypt/VeraCrypt (hidden volumes) and Off-the-Record Messaging (deniable authentication).
+Deniable encryption removes that finality.
+A single ciphertext decrypts to different plaintexts under different keys or auxiliary data, with no way for an adversary - even one with complete forensic access to the leaked artefacts, even one holding a valid key - to determine which decryption produced the "real" plaintext.
+What leaks is, by construction, indistinguishable from a decoy.
+The property was formalised by Canetti et al. (1997); deny.sh's contribution is an implementation that is practical at production scale rather than confined to disk-volume containers (Section 8).

 1.2.
 The primitive